randomic/GameOfLife/README.md

 * For wrapping borders a -1 index is used to access the last element of a list which causes a wrap around.
 An index which is past the end of the list is set to 0, this causes the wrapping in the other direction.

+## Further development ##

+* It is possible to develop a way of visualising the Game of Life using only standard libraries.
+A renderer should be relatively simple to make with tkinter.
+* The rules of Conway's Game of Life are just 1 out of many possible rules for this kind of cellular automaton.
+It might be interesting to allow rules to be specified.